OpenStudiosCo/Langenium/README.md

 - /server contains the Express based server engine

 ```
-    Langenium
+    Langenium Repository Root/
     ├── .gitignore
     ├── CHANGELOG
     ├── LICENSE
     ├── README.md
-    ├── client                              # Eleventy / Three.js web client
+    ├── client/                              # Eleventy / Three.js web client
-    │   ├── etc
+    │   ├── etc/
-    │   ├── src
+    │   ├── src/
     │   ├── .eleventy.js
     │   ├── build.mjs
     │   ├── package.json
     │   ├── package-lock.json
     │   └── watch.mjs
-    ├── docs                                # Web client output folder, tracked on the gh-pages branch
+    ├── docs/                                # Web client output folder, tracked on the gh-pages branch
-    ├── game                                # Game rules and shared code used by the client and server
+    ├── game/                                # Game rules and shared code used by the client and server
-    │   └── TBA
+    │   └── src/
-    └── server                              # Node.js / Express multiplayer server
+    └── server/                              # Node.js / Express multiplayer server
+        └── etc/
-        └── TBA
+        └── src/
 ```

-### Tools Required
+### Software Tools Required

+All Langenium development can be accomplished with Free and Open Source Software, but there are also commercial options that have been used due to personal preferences.

-Depending on whether your task is code or media oriented, you will need some combination of the following tools to develop Langenium:
+Depending on whether your task is code or media oriented, you will need some combination of these software tools to develop Langenium:

 * Text editor or an IDE
 * Command line interface with Node.js
 * 3D modelling program
 * Bitmap and vector image editors
 * Digital Audio Workstation

-All of the above can be accomplished with Free and Open Source Software, but there are also commercial options that some people prefer.

 ### Installation